-First Citizens, CIT Receive Stockholder Approval For Merger
+First Citizens, CIT Receive Stockholder Approval for Merger

 RALEIGH, N.C. and NEW YORK, Feb.
-9, 2021 /PRNewswire/ -- First Citizens BancShares, Inc. (NASDAQ: FCNCA) ("First Citizens"), the parent company of First-Citizens Bank & Trust Company, and CIT Group Inc. (NYSE: CIT) ("CIT"), the parent company of CIT Bank, N.A., jointly announced that, at their respective special meetings of stockholders held today, First Citizens and CIT received the stockholder approvals for the merger of the companies.
+09, 2021 (GLOBE NEWSWIRE) -- First Citizens BancShares, Inc. ( FCNCA) (“First Citizens”), the parent company of First-Citizens Bank & Trust Company, and CIT Group Inc. (: CIT) (“CIT”), the parent company of CIT Bank, N.A., jointly announced that, at their respective special meetings of stockholders held today, First Citizens and CIT received the stockholder approvals for the merger of the companies.

-- Warning!
-GuruFocus has detected 3 Warning Signs with NYSE:CIT.
-Click here to check it out.

 Both companies are preparing for anticipated completion of the transaction in the second quarter of 2021, subject to satisfaction of customary closing conditions, including receipt of regulatory approvals.
 The combined company will create the 20th largest bank in the United States based on assets.